About the Course

 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx

 Visit your instructors for free help!
 We're the ones writing your exams and quizzes and have a good idea about how to help you succeed in this course.
 You may visit any of the TAs, not just the one teaching your discussion section.
-Please find someone you can go to for help.
-Our weekly schedule can be found on the Office Hours page.
+Please refer to the office hours page for a full schedule

 Your final score is the sum of the following: